 Henry Silva, badman

-This first episode aired, on September 7, 1967, though not the first made, was written by Jack Curtis and directed by co-producer Vincent McEveety, and not too well.
+This was the first episode aired, on September 7, 1967, though not the first made.
+It was written by Jack Curtis and directed by co-producer Vincent McEveety, and not too well.
 Pursuit stories are often difficult to do; they tend to move at the pace of a walking horse, and this plot cannot sustain a 90-minute treatment.
 It drags.
 Still, there are nice Lone Pine locations standing in for Oklahoma Territory, shot by the excellent Harry Stradling Jr., and it’s always a pleasure to see Saxon and Silva doing their thing.

 2 The Legend of Jud Starr